Privacy Information for Event Participants

 • Internal department

-Purpose: The processing of photos and videos during the conference is carried out for promotional purposes.
-These media are collected to document the event and to be used later for promotional and marketing activities related to similar events or services.
-The photos and videos may be used in various promotional materials such as brochures, websites, social media, presentations, and other marketing campaigns to promote the conference and reach potential attendees and interested parties.
-The processing serves to inform the public about the event and generate interest in future conferences.
+Purpose: Personal data is processed through the creation of photographs and videos during the conference for promotional purposes.
+These materials are captured to document the event and may subsequently be used in advertising and marketing activities related to similar events or services.
+Photographs and videos may be used in various promotional materials, including brochures, websites, social media platforms, presentations, and other marketing campaigns, to promote the conference and attract potential participants and interested parties.
+The processing is intended to inform the public about the event and generate interest in future conferences.

 • 3.
 Consent (Art.
 6(1)(a) GDPR)